Posted/Updated by Bryan Penberthy on 2010-07-24.

 Grassy Island is a low-lying island in the middle of Green Bay, which blocked direct navigational access to the Fox River.
 If the area was to develop, ships would need a more direct route into the river.
 Money was approved for a lighthouse as early as the late 1830s, but with the island only several feet above the water line, it was feared that constant flooding would occur, and therefore the light was delayed.

 A channel creation plan was developed, and dredging started in 1866.
 The dredging would take several years, but when it was completed in 1872, there was a two hundred foot wide shipping channel directly through the middle of Grassy Island.
 At this time, it was decided that the island would get a pair of range lights.
-The U.S. Coast Guard has a great photo dating to 1914 showing the original location of the range lights and shipping channel.

 The two wooden towers would be built on the eastern side of the shipping channel.
 The idea was that mariners would line up the two towers.
 The height of the two towers varies with the Front Range light stands twenty-five feet tall, while the Rear Range light is thirty-five feet tall.
 When they appeared that they were on top of one another, then the ship was heading correctly into the channel.
 Also built at that time on the island were a two-and-a-half-story keeper's house, a boathouse, and a pier.